HubSpot/cms-js-building-block-examples/docs/reference.md

 ### Other CSS-in-JS libraries

-Other CSS-in-JS libraries that provide a server side rendering API and don't depend on a macro-less Babel plugin can be used within HubSpot projects.
+Other CSS-in-JS libraries that provide a server side rendering API and don't depend on a Babel plugin can be used within HubSpot projects.
 The same registry pattern described above can be generalized for other libraries to emit CSS to include as part of the server render.
 The registry will need to be included as a `Wrapper` on any `<Island />` usage as well if there are styles within the island.

 ## Static Assets